adamshaylor/cooking-with-typescript/README.md

 ## Purpose

 Ever since I discovered the Elm programming language, I’ve been inspired by the idea of [making impossible states impossible](https://www.youtube.com/watch?v=IcgmSRJHu_8).
-Elm's designers pride themselves on having produced a language from which (nearly) no runtime exceptions can occur.
-After completing a year-long project in TypeScript, we logged runtime exceptions on the front-end as well as the back-end.
-For the first time in my career as a web developer, I saw front-end runtime exceptions and bug reports dip far below the back-end.
-In fact, there have been almost none other than ones I threw intentionally for logging purposes.
+Elm's designers pride themselves on having produced a language in which (nearly) no runtime exceptions can occur.

+I recently completed a year-long project in TypeScript.
+My aim was to achieve similar levels of type safety without compromising JavaScript’s expressiveness as a semi-functional language.
+After we launched, for the first time in my career as a web developer, I saw front-end runtime exceptions and bug reports dip far below the back-end.
+In fact, there have been almost none other than ones we threw intentionally for logging purposes.
 I therefore believe that, used properly, a TypeScript codebase can achieve nearly the level of quality that Elm does.

 TypeScript is a superset of JavaScript and is designed for incremental adoption.
 This is a strength in that the cost of adopting *some* TypeScript in an organization or existing codebase is virtually zero.
 But it’s also a weakness in that the benefits of TypeScript vary wildly from one code base to another.
 Getting Elm levels of code quality does not come for free.